 Growing up, I never would have thought that Scrooge McDuck would be a good role model.
 His cantankerous nature didn’t seem appealing; he just seemed greedy and mean.
 While it looks like Scrooge is sitting idly by on his money, his wealth is actually circulating in the economy and growing.
 His giant pile of money shows great financial discipline, and he is willing to share his secrets.
+Surprisingly, in our credit counseling opinion, you can gain a lot from Scrooge McDuck economics.

 In this video from Scrooge McDuck, children learn basic economic principles of balancing budgets, taxes and financial discipline.